Career Definition of a GIS Technician

 GIS technicians must have good attention to detail in order to maintain and enter data in a GIS database.
 They also need to have superb written and oral communication skills for creating and presenting data reports and training other people how to use GIS technology.
 They may also need to work on GIS programming.

-The U.S. Bureau of Labor Statistics (BLS) expects jobs for surveying and mapping technicians, the category under which GIS technicians fall, to see an 8% decrease from 2014-2024.
-The BLS reports the median annual salary for surveying and mapping technicians in general was $42,010 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) expects jobs for surveying and mapping technicians, the category under which GIS technicians fall, to see a 1% increase from 2019-2029.
+The BLS reports the median annual salary for surveying and mapping technicians in general was $45,010 as of May 2019.

 Surveyors use specialized instruments to measure distances and features along the Earth's surface; their data is used to make maps and develop the details in construction and engineering projects.
 The work of surveyors is also used to establish boundary lines on parcels of land.

 Surveyors hold a bachelor's degree in surveying; in states where licensing is required, this must often be from an ABET-accredited program.
 Professional licensing requirements can vary by state but typically require post-degree work experience and testing.
-The BLS reports that surveyors can look forward to job decline of 2% from 2014-2024; they earned median pay of $58,020 in 2015.
+The BLS reports that surveyors can look forward to job increase of 2% from 2019-2029; they earned median pay of $63,420 in 2019.